The Education Redesign Lab launched By All Means in 2016 to rethink education and child development systems in partnership with local communities.

 Our field work initiatives support local communities as they create cross-sector systems of child-well being and education.

 We are working to redefine education with our partners in the field.
 The current approach to education does not serve many of our children well.
 What is required is a broader conception of what is needed to ensure children's success which includes domains not typically considered part of the education system such as health and out-of-school time offerings.
-To learn more about the communities' recent accomplishments, you can view this presentation.
+To learn more about the communities' recent accomplishments, view our Spring 2021 By All Means Community Snapshots.

 The goal of this work is to bring together entrepreneurial and committed city and community leaders, from a select group of seven communities, dedicated to achieving systemic, integrated improvements in services for children, and connect them with the expertise of Harvard faculty and national leaders.

 Participating cities are launching ambitious plans for change that include components of the Education Redesign Lab's strategy for systemic change: creating student-centered, customized learning experiences for students; integrating social, emotional, and health services with education; providing easily accessible, high-quality expanded learning and enrichment experiences for all children; and creating governance structures that will support this integrated model of services.

 Each community is designing its own ambitious agenda, created through a children's cabinet with the support of a site-based consultant, to develop a plan for change that is inclusive of the community and builds on existing initiatives.